Nodivex from TraitSpan

 • Design admission control that remains fast and fair under surge.

-• Protect critical dependencies with intentional backpressure and bounded retries.
+• Protect critical dependencies with backpressure and capped retries.

 • Separate reservation from confirmation without creating “charged but no ticket” outcomes.

-• Implement controlled recovery that drains backlog safely and predictably over time.
+• Implement controlled recovery that drains the backlog at a rate the system can handle.

 Ready to run